jacobjameson/birdhub/ROADMAP.md

-# 🗺️ Big Year Roadmap
+# 🗺️ BirdHub Roadmap

-This document outlines the vision for Big Year's evolution from a simple visualization tool to a full birding social platform.
+This document outlines the vision for BirdHub's evolution from a simple visualization tool to a full birding social platform.

 ---